Getting your Trinity Audio player ready...

 “Ha!
 Nasty kill, Jammer.
 And with a knife, ouch.
 Gene, this is not looking good, my friend.”

-Nate looked over and winked with an oni smile.
-I knew what mayhem was coming next, the same as every week.
+I knew what mayhem was coming next—same pre-game activities as every week.

 “Nah.”